 There is a worldwide increase in prevalence of allergy .
-In our practice in Punggol, Singapore, there are a lot of patients who doctor hop with undiagnosed allergies.
+In our practice in Punggol, Singapore, there are many patients who doctor-hop with undiagnosed allergies.
 The prevalence of allergy in Singapore is high compared to our surrounding neighbours due to our “urban environment”.

 What happens if my/my child’s allergy is not diagnosed?

-There are a lot of direct and indirect costs, like doctor hopping, trying alternative medications, spend more time, spend more money going around, get side effects from medications and in the end still suffering with no relief, worse of all, the disease might slowly progress through the “allergic march” (read below).
-If your child’s allergy is not diagnosed and treated, there is a chance his allergy will go from skin allergy (eczema) to food allergy (many manifestations) to nasal allergy (sensitive nose) to mild lung allergy (bronchial hyper reactivity) and then to severe lung allergy (asthma).
+There are many direct and indirect costs, like doctor-hopping and trying alternative medications, causing you to spend more time and money going around in circles.
+You might get side effects from medications, yet still suffer with no relief from your symptoms.
+Worst of all, the disease might slowly progress through the “allergic march” (read below).
+If your/your child’s allergy is not diagnosed and treated, there is a chance you/his/her allergy will go from skin allergy (eczema) to food allergy (many manifestations) to nasal allergy (sensitive nose) to mild lung allergy (bronchial hyper reactivity) and then to severe lung allergy (asthma).

 What’s the big deal about allergy problems?

-Even the simple sensitive nose (allergic rhinitis) can cause multiple problems and symptoms, see below.
+Even a simple sensitive nose (allergic rhinitis) can cause multiple problems and symptoms (see below).